urbanwuensch/drEEM-online/documentation/associatemetadata.md

 Example: `data = associatemetadata(samples,"c:\data\metadata.xlsx",'sampleID','i')` to use `i` field in the `data` as the `datakey`

+>
+### associatemetadata(data, filename, metadatakey, datakey) <a name="syntax2"></a>

+Runs the function in diagnostic mode.
+Without output arguments, the function will run as always, but no output arguments are assigned.
+Use this notation for testing.
+This gives the chance to fix issues with sample names.

 ## Input arguments ##
 #### data - drEEMdataset for association  <a name="varargin"></a> <br> Type: drEEMdataset class object